Web Developer and Graphic Designer

 I completed the Graphic Design Production program at the Georgian College in May 2018.
-Since then, I have further developed my programming skills through full-time self-directed learning, on top of my previous experience at the Port of Wilmington, Delaware, and earlier forays into programming going back to high school.
+Since then, I have further developed my programming skills through self-directed learning, on top of my previous experience at the Port of Wilmington, Delaware, and earlier forays into programming going back to high school.

-To read more about my skills and experience, see my online résumé or look through some of the stuff I’ve made below.
+To read more about my skills and experience, see my online résumé or look through some of the stuff I’ve made below, or on GitHub.